d-stephenson/d-stephenson.github.io/_posts/2022-02-28-journal-one-syd701.md

 These gains can be thought of as an anomaly.
 Computer hardware development and integration have progressed at a pace greater than any other technology, a fact that gives the appearance of relatively slow progress with software development.
 This may have resulted in lofty expectations of software development that is both unfounded and unfair.

 The industry is at the point where reducing accidental tasks further will not result in any significant improvement in the difficulty experienced with software development, and this is the key difference between accidental and essential tasks.
 To reduce the difficulties in software development the focus must move to essential tasks, which has not benefitted from the same order of improvement.
 Software is, by its nature, a conceptual construct that requires detailed specifications, design and testing, all difficult elements to execute when ensuring requirements are met errors mitigated.
 Unless this changes, gains from improving the essential tasks will not experience the gains witnessed with accidental tasks.

-<i>In your own words summarise the 4 properties that make software hard (Complexity, Conformity, Changeability, and Invisibility)</i>

 <h4>Complexity</h4>